 Another popular algorithm is

 PageRank developed in 1998 by Sergey Brin and Larry Page (Google founders).
 This algorithm was (and is) used by Google search engine to make sense of trillions of web pages.
-Google was not the only search engine, however, since their algorithm returns better results most of the competitors faded away.
+Google was not the only search engine, however, since their algorithm returned better results eventually most of the competitors at the time faded away.
 Today it powers most of 3 billion daily searches very quickly.
 That is the power of algorithms that scale! 🏋🏻

 There are many advantages; these are just some of them:

-- You would become a much better software developer.
+- You would become a much better software developer (and get better jobs/income).

 - Spend less time debugging, optimizing and re-writing code.

-- Your software will run faster with the same hardware.
+- Your software will run faster with the same hardware (cheaper to scale).

 - Your programs might be used to aid discoveries that save millions of lives.